Test Details

 Specimen Preparation

-Centrifuge, separate serum from cells and send 4.0 mL serum refrigerated and 3.0 mL plasma in screw capped plastic vials.
+Centrifuge, separate serum from cells and send 4.0 mL serum and 3.0 mL plasma in screw capped plastic vials.
 Serum should be labeled with AHP label and plasma with HCVFR label.

 Alternate Specimen